CAPE: Corrective Actions from Precondition Errors using Large Language Models: Related Work

 \textbf{Task and Motion Planning:} In task and motion planning (TAMP), robot planning and execution processes are decoupled in a hierarchical manner~\cite{kaelbling2010hierarchical,garrett2021integrated}.
 This involves the integration of \textit{task planning}, which aims to find a sequence of actions that realize state transitions and goal state corresponding to a high-level problem~\cite{ghallab2016automated}, and \textit{motion planning}, which aims to find physically consistent and collision-free trajectories that realize the objectives of a task plan~\cite{lozano1979algorithm,dornhege2009integrating}.
 Instead of relying on explicitly defined structures or symbols as typically used in TAMP, LLMs can provide an agent or robot with an implicit representation of action and language, allowing it to interpret a task and identify key details (such as objects or actions) that are related to the problem at hand.

-\textbf{Commonsense Knowledge in LLMs:} Other works explore the degree to which large language models contain commonsense world knowledge.
+\textbf{Commonsense Knowledge in LLMs:} Other works explore the degree to which LLMs contain commonsense world knowledge.
 The Winograd Schema Challenge \cite{levesque2012winograd} and WinoGrande benchmark \cite{sakaguchi2021winogrande} evaluate commonsense reasoning in word problems.
 The Winoground dataset~\cite{thrushwinoground2022} investigates commonsense reasoning in a related image caption disambiguation challenge.
 LLMs have improved upon baseline methods for this task \cite{brown2020language} indicating that language model scale contributes to commonsense reasoning performance.
-Our system supports the finding that language models contain latent commonsense world knowledge sufficient to improve plan executability given precondition errors.
+Our system supports the finding that LLMs contain latent commonsense world knowledge sufficient to improve plan executability given precondition errors.